MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 * Result (boolean) - Returns `true` if there are no errors related to this command.

 ### Stop

 Stops Misty's movement.

+{{box op="start" cssClass="boxed warningBox"}}
+**Important:** Under most circumstances, it is best to avoid calling the `Stop` command with a `Hold` value of `true`.
+Holding Misty's position can strain Misty's drive motors.
+Stopping Misty's driving without holding her position should suffice under most circumstances and can prolong the life of your robot's drive motors.
+{{box op="end"}}

 Endpoint: POST &lt;robot-ip-address&gt;/api/drive/stop

 Parameters

-- None
+- Hold (boolean) - Optional.
+Defaults to `false`.
+If `true`, Misty's drive motors remain engaged after Misty stops moving and attempt to hold the robot in its current position.
+This can be useful when Misty needs to stop moving while she's on an incline; sending a `Stop` command with a `Hold` value of `true` keeps the motors engaged, so that Misty does not roll down the slope.
+It is generally recommended to ignore the `Hold` parameter.
+Stopping Misty's driving without holding her position should suffice under most circumstances and can prolong the life of your robot's drive motors.

 Return Values

-* Result (boolean) - Returns `true` if there are no errors related to this command.
+- Result (boolean) - Returns `true` if there are no errors related to this command.

 ## Navigation